 To become a truck driver, you must be in possession of a Commercial Drivers License.
 Depending on what type of trucking you want to do, you will either need to get a Class A or Class B. Each state has CDL courses that you can pay tuition and receive your CDL.

 To get your Commercial Drivers License (CDL), you’ll have to complete a particular course and then pass the test at the end.
 There are truck driving schools available in each state.
 You can find one in Tennessee by visiting NTDS website.
+While a high school diploma or GED equivalent is recommended, it is not required in most instances.

 There is minimal but significant difference between a Class A and Class B. To put it simply, having a Class A license means you can drive any commercial vehicle without any weight restrictions.
 A Class B license says you can’t drive a truck over 10,000 pounds.
 With a Class B license, you will drive dump trucks, straight trucks, or other trucks that carry smaller loads.